olillin/chalmers-advanced-python/labs/lab3/README.md

 represented by the class `TramNetwork`.
 Clicking at the created map will give access to actual traffic information from Västtrafik.

-Another difference from the official app is that we only run ours in a safe `localhost` environment.
+Another difference from the official app is that we only run ours in a local environment.
-Thereby we do not have to cope with security issues, and it will also be much easier for all groups to finish the project.
+This is safer as we do not have to cope with the security issues that arise from connecting our app to the internet, and it will also be much easier for all groups to finish the project.

 The learning outcomes include: